-A cookie is written by the website server of the website you are visiting.
-They are stored on your computer.
+A cookie is a small file containing an identity code.
+The cookie is written by the website server of the website you are visiting.
+Cookies are stored on your computer.

 Cookies allow us to collect technical information relating to your use of our website.
 We gather and analyse this information through Google Analytics and other third party marketing platforms like Linked-In and adform.net - for a full list of the cookies we use, please refer to the cookie table at the bottom of this page.
 The data we analyse may include your browser type or the geographic location of the Internet Protocol (IP) address used to connect your computer to the internet.
 We only use aggregated or pseudonimised information that does not allow us to identify individual visitors to our website.
 However, the data gathered by Google Analytics and other analytic tools we use are not truly anonymous.
 It is possible for Google to identify you personally from the identifier placed in your cookies.